 Qualifications | |

-Credit Score | 680 recommended but varies by lender |
+Credit score | 680 recommended but varies by lender |

-Time in Business | 2 years but can vary per lender |
+Time in business | 2 years but can vary per lender |

-Annual Revenue | Varies by lender but recommended to have a history of profitability |
+Annual revenue | Varies by lender but recommended to have a history of profitability |

-DSCR | 1.25x recommended but may vary by lender |
+Debt service coverage ratio (DSCR) | 1.25x recommended but may vary by lender |

-Down Payment | 10% minimum |
+Down payment | 10% minimum |

 Collateral | Typically required |

-How SBA Microloans Work
+How SBA Microloans work

 SBA Microloans can be a good fit for businesses that only need small amounts of funding.
 The maximum loan amount is $50,000, and the SBA states that most microloans are around $13,000.
 Microloans can be provided to small businesses and certain not-for-profit childcare centers.